13th-Month Pay Computation: Employee and Employer Quick Guide

 Written by nikki

-When should employees receive their 13th-month pay?
+What is the 13th-month pay law?
 Learn all about this mandated benefit, including its coverage and exemptions.

 13th-Month Pay Computation and Guidelines